Genusbiz/docs/terminology.md

 ## Release and release stages

-A distribution of an upgraded version of Genus App Platform is called a release, and comes in basically two flavours:
+A distribution of an upgraded version of Genus Apps is called a release, and comes in basically two flavours:

 * A **Major Release** is an upgraded version with changes in either of the major or minor parts of the version number.

 * A **Minor Release** is an upgraded version with no change in either major or minor parts of the version number (but with a change in the revision or build parts).
 A minor release may  also be called a **Release Update** or **Release Patch** or simply a **Patch**.

-Genus App Platform goes through different stages that describe the stability of the software and the amount of development or testing it requires before the final release of the upgrade.
+Genus Apps goes through different stages that describe the stability of the software and the amount of development or testing it requires before the final release of the upgrade.
 These stages are called **Release Stages**.

 See [here](developers/release-notes/release-stages.md) for more information.